mshava/NodebotsOpenDay/BattleBot.md

 ![Battle bot](./images/battlebot_4.jpg)

+Now:

-* Add the batteries to the battery pack
+	* add the batteries to the battery pack
-* Now move the battery pack and the breadboard onto the chassis.
+	* move the battery pack and the breadboard onto the chassis.
 Stick them using double sided tape and tick-tack.

 ![Battle bot](./images/battlebot_5.jpg)

 Attach:

 	* the white servo wires to the Arduino, to pins 12 & 13
 	* the ground wires from the Servos to ground on the Arduino.

 Attach you Nodebot to the laptop and take it for a spin.